Managing your personal finances can seem overwhelming and researching the topic on your own sometimes creates more questions than answers:

 This site was founded by a nationally recognized financial aid and college planning author Mark Krankowitz as a public service and incudes useful calculators, information about scholarships and other non-federal financial aid, plus other tools.

 Developed by the National Endowment for Financial Education (NEFE) with a target audience of students.
 Used by more than 1,000 schools across the country as part of a financial literacy curriculum.
+NEFE recently transferred ownership of this product to the Higher Education Financial Wellness Alliance.
 Register for free.

 FTC Consumer Information